 Interactive Web AR narrative experiences help businesses boost customer engagement and lift marketing campaigns to a new level by transforming any brand information source into a unique interactive customer experience.
 The reason for the growing popularity of Web AR technology and its undeniable advantage?
 Users can experience that ‘WOW’ effect created for them on just your smartphone or tablet browser.
 “WOW”, indeed!

 Web AR uses a combination of technologies including WebRTC, WebGL, WebVR and APIs to provide access to web-based augmented reality.
 In recent years, mobile browsers have been adding support for JS Sensor APIs (camera, gyroscope, accelerometer, compass).
 Multiple frameworks help developers in expanding the immersive web with Web AR.
 Let's take a quick look at the most popular ones.

 AR.js — Efficient Augmented Reality for the Web

 AR.js is a lightweight library for AR on the Web, supporting both marker-based and location-based augmented reality.
-It comes with an Image Tracking feature and is a free, cross-platform repository.
+AR.js comes with an Image Tracking feature and is a free, cross-platform repository.

 Argon.js — Creating AR-Enabled Web Applications

-AWE — Mixed Reality in the Web on Any Device
+AWE — Mixed Reality on the Web for Any Device